CMU-cabot/cabot/doc/destinations.md

   navigation;destination;<node_id>                  # start navigation to the destination navigation;cancel                                 # cancel navigation
   ```
 - `<node_id>` can be any id of node in the topology on the MapService map.
-The all nodes should be connected as one graph.
-Otherwise, the service may not able to get a proper route.
+All nodes should be connected as one graph.
+Otherwise, the service may not be able to get a proper route.

 ## User Interface
-- Initially, the UI is built up on a voice-feedback menu with buttons on robot's handle, but it is not maintained.
+- Initially, the UI is built upon a voice-feedback menu with buttons on the robot's handle, but it is not maintained.
 - The current main UI is built on iOS (not publicly available yet)
   - The app will communicate with the robot through a [BLE server](https://github.com/CMU-cabot/cabot/blob/dev/cabot_ui/src/cabot_ble.py).
 The app will be a peripheral of the robot.